 Ofsted early years inspection framework

-Ofsted inspectors are using a four-point grading scale for each of the three key judgements they make and the overall effectiveness of the provision.
+Ofsted inspectors use a four-point grading scale for each of the three key judgements they make and the overall effectiveness of the provision.
 The grades are:

 - Grade 1: outstanding